EDSA examines EU-US Data Privacy Framework: This still needs to be improved

 Categories:

 Transatlantic data exchange is of fundamental importance for trade and business, but has been the focus of legal and data protection discussions for years.
 The introduction of the EU-US Data Privacy Framework (DPF) in 2023 is intended to create a new basis for secure data transfer.
-The European Data Protection Board (EDPB) has now dealt with the implementation of the adequacy decision for the USA and has drawn an initial interim conclusion.
+The European Data Protection Board (EDPB) has now addressed the implementation of the Appropriateness decision for the USA, and an initial interim conclusion has been drawn.

 This progress has been made in the implementation of the DPF

-Following the ruling of the European Court of Justice (ECJ) in the "Schrems II" case, significant shortcomings were identified in the previous data protection agreement, the Privacy Shield.
+Following the ruling of the European Court of Justice (ECJ) in the case "Schrems II", significant shortcomings in the previous data protection agreement, the Privacy Shield, stated.
 The DPF was developed to address the criticism of the ECJ and to harmonize data protection standards between the EU and the USA.

 The first review of the DPF by the EDSA shows progress in the following points in particular: